LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 ## Carb Data Source

-In prior versions of Loop, sometimes a user saved carbs with a "food" app that wrote to Apple Health, not realizing that if Loop had read permission, Loop adjusted insulin delivery to accommodate that carb entry.

-To avoid this problem, Loop-dev has a separate carbohydrate storage system.
-Loop still writes carbohydrate entries to Apple Health but it does not read non-Loop carbohydrate entries from Apple Health.

-There are some experienced loopers who want to modify the code to enable Loop to read carbohydrate records from Apple Health with the full understanding of how that works.
-This code customization option is discussed in zulipchat.
+Loop 3 does not read non-Loop carbohydrate entries from Apple Health, as previous versions did.
+It still writes to Apple Health.
+Some experienced loopers want to modify the code to enable Loop to read carbohydrate records from Apple Health with the full understanding of how that works.
+The instructions for this code customization option, using a flag set in the LoopConfigOverride.xcconfig file, will be added to the documentation later.
+For now search in zulipchat.

+Users who build Loop-dev over Master, may find a permission switch to give Loop permission to read carb data from health, but without making the customization mentioned above, changing permission does not change the behavior of Loop.

 ## Non-Pump Insulin